TiagoMMDavid/DrawAndGuess/README.md

 A more detailed guide is available [here](https://firebase.google.com/docs/android/setup).

 ## Credits
-This application was implemented in the context of the Mobile Device Programming class at [ISEL](https://www.isel.pt/).
+This application was developed for the Mobile Device Programming class (5th semester) at [ISEL](https://www.isel.pt/).

 Developed by:
 * [TiagoMMDavid](https://github.com/TiagoMMDavid)